 Some counties have a local form that you must complete to (formally) request a settlement conference.
 If you can’t find a local form on your county’s website, you should file an At Issue Memorandum and your Judge will schedule a court date for you to request a settlement conference.

-Allow us to assist you by advising on your unique situation.
+Allow the LFLG attorney to assist you by advising on your unique situation.